 A few months into new Open Banking legislation in Europe and the UK, we ask what the rest of the world are planning to do in that regard.
+What about other possible open banking countries?
 Will they follow suit?

 A slow start by all accounts across Europe, with only a small handful of banks going 'all-in' from the onset.